-Oral contraceptives (birth control pills) containing female hormones normally help to clear up acne in females.
+Oral contraceptives (birth control pills) containing female hormones help to clear up acne in females.
 These pills typically contain both estrogen and progesterone, the two main female sex hormones.
 However, some birth control devices that only contain progesterone might occasionally cause acne in some females.
-These include:
+These devices include:

-Implants, Such as Implanon®, Which Releases Progesterone Up to 26.8% of women using Implanon® might develop acne, although not all studies agree on these numbers.5
+Implants, Such as Implanon®, Which Releases Progesterone: Up to 26.8% of women using Implanon® might develop acne, although not all studies agree on these numbers.5

 The report describes a number of African patients who received rifampicin with another drug to treat tuberculosis, and developed acne on the face, shoulders, and back after five weeks.
 The authors found that the acne resolved after the patients stopped taking rifampicin, even though they continued to take the other medication.5

 The report describes a 20-year-old Italian girl who had never had acne, but who developed acne after treatment with ethosuximide.
 The girl experienced papules and pustules on the chest, back, forehead, and neck that were intensely itchy.6

 To treat the acne, the girl’s doctors reduced her ethosuximide dose and also prescribed an antihistamine (antiallergy) medication for the itching and a topical antibiotic.
 This treatment was effective, and the acne gradually disappeared.6